XoopsDocs/xoops-2.5.9-install-upgrade/en/book/tools/README.md

 platforms.

 **bitnami** offers a wide range of prebuilt application stacks, including virtual machine and container images.
-Their offering can be a valuable resource to quickly try out applications (including XOOPS) or various technologies.
+Their offerings can be a valuable resource to quickly try out applications (including XOOPS) or various web technologies.
 They can be suitable for production as well as development use.